OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ### Handle DialogParentMessageReceived in the dialog box

 In the dialog box's JavaScript, register a handler for the `DialogParentMessageReceived` event with the [UI.addHandlerAsync](/javascript/api/office/office.ui#office-office-ui-addhandlerasync-member(1)) method.
-This is typically done in the [Office.onReady or Office.initialize methods](initialize-add-in.md), as shown in the following.
-(A more robust example is below.)
+This is typically done in the [Office.onReady or Office.initialize function](initialize-add-in.md), as shown in the following.
+(A more robust example is included later in this article.)

 ```javascript
 Office.onReady()